 When teaching this art and science of Yoga, the question “What are we actually teaching and why?” needs to be answered.
 Yoga philosophy needs to be interwoven into our daily lives as much as the physical practice itself, in order to enrich understanding and give it context.
 The origins of yoga, its discipline and ethics combined with the development of its practices are fascinating subjects.
 Through lectures, journaling work, presentations, daily practice and discussion, a foundation of understanding develops.
 Classical Yoga, Tantra Yoga and the dualistic and non-dualistic philosophies are explored.
 Key texts: the Bhagavad Gita and Patanjali’s Yoga Sutras are also summarized.

-In our mini practicums, students work as group to create a class to each teach a portion of.
-During our final practicums, each student will teach an hour long yoga class.
+In our mini practice, students work as group to create a class to each teach a portion of.
+During our final practice, each student will teach an hour long yoga class.
 Students will be graded according to a specific set of criteria, which the program works cohesively to help them meet.